After a heart attack, your loved one will have been given a lot of information by their healthcare team. This can include information about:

 Learn more about managing emotions after a heart attack.

 Part of looking after yourself is taking breaks.
 It’s good for your own wellbeing and will help you give better care.
-Try and find someone to share the caring with.
-This will be good for you both.
+Try and find someone to share the caring with if you can.

-Keep doing the activities you enjoy, and make your health a priority.
+Keep doing the activities you enjoy and make your health a priority.
 Focus on ways to reduce your stress.
 Mindfulness, relaxation and breathing exercises are very helpful.
-If you start to feel anxious or depressed, talk to a friend, a family member, a doctor or counsellor.
-There’s help out there for you, too.
+If you start to feel anxious or depressed, see your GP for help.

 MyHeart MyLife is our free support program for people living with heart disease and their carers.